Nineteen Eighty-Four (1984 film): Production

-Radford and cinematographer Roger Deakins originally wanted to shoot the film in black and white, but the financial backers of the production, Virgin Films, opposed this idea.
-Instead, Deakins used a film processing technique called bleach bypass (originally created by Technicolor and Deluxe, but recreated for this production by Key) to create the distinctive washed-out look of the film's colour visuals.
+Radford and the cinematographer Roger Deakins originally wanted to shoot the film in black and white, but the financial backers of the production, Virgin Films, opposed this idea.
+Instead, Deakins used a film processing technique called bleach bypass to give a distinctive washed-out look to the film's color values.
+This technique was invented by the Japanese cinematographer Kazuo Miyagawa for Kon Ichikawa's film Her Brother (1960), in imitation of a more complicated process developed by Technicolor and Deluxe for the 1956 version of Moby Dick.
+The process was recreated for this production by Key.
 The film is a very rare example of the technique being applied to every release print, rather than the interpositive, that was struck from the original camera negative, or the internegative (struck from the interpositive); as the silver is retained in the print and cannot be reclaimed by the lab, the cost is higher, but the retained silver gives a "depth" to the projected image.

 Release and reception

 Nineteen Eighty-Four made its theatrical debut on 10 October in London and on 14 December in New York City.
-It was released in the United States for one week in December 1984 at the Egyptian Theatre in Los Angeles to qualify for the 1985 Academy Awards and grossed a house record $62,121, despite stormy weather.
+It was released in the United States for one week in December 1984 at the Egyptian Theatre in Los Angeles to qualify for the 1985 Academy Awards and grossed a house record of US$62,121, despite stormy weather.

 Vincent Canby of The New York Times said the film was "admirable, bleakly beautiful", although "not an easy film to watch".

-Roger Ebert awarded the film 3.5/4 stars, writing that it "penetrates much more deeply into the novel's heart of darkness" than previous adaptations, and describing Hurt as "the perfect Winston Smith".
+Roger Ebert awarded it 3.5/4 stars, writing that it "penetrates much more deeply into the novel's heart of darkness" than previous adaptations, and describing Hurt as "the perfect Winston Smith".

-Review aggregation website Rotten Tomatoes has given the film a 72% approval rating, based on 29 reviews, with an average rating of 6.7/10.
-The site's critical consensus states: "1984 doesn't fully emerge from the shadow of its source material, but still proves a solid, suitably discomfiting adaptation of a classic dystopian tale."
+The review aggregation website Rotten Tomatoes has given it a 75% approval rating, based on 32 reviews, with an average rating of 6.8/10.
+The site's critical consensus states: 1984 doesn't fully emerge from the shadow of its source material, but still proves a solid, suitably discomfiting adaptation of a classic dystopian tale.

-Metacritic has given the film a rating of 67 out of 100 based on 8 critics, indicating "generally favorable reviews".
+The review aggregation website Metacritic has given it a rating of 67 out of 100 based on 8 critics, indicating "generally favorable reviews".